 As well as a budget for the actual price of property, set aside money for purchase costs including a lawyer, notary, taxes, and relevant fees.
 Service charges such as lawyers and translators can vary depending on whom you choose to use.
 Other official costs are also set in Turkish lira, and the amount in your home country currency will change according to exchange rates at that time.
-So the below are approximate costs only but generally, you should work on roughly 8.5% to 9% to cover all fees and charges.
+So the below are approximate costs only but generally, you should work on roughly 8.5% to cover all fees and charges.
+Please note as of 1st of January 2020 title deed transfer tax is 4%.

 Cost of Buying Property in Turkey